 If the connection fails, verify IP reachability from the host to the switch.
-If that succeeds, it is likely the bootstrap process did not set up port 6632.
+If that succeeds, it is likely that the bootstrap process did not set up port 6632.
 Redo the bootstrapping procedures above.

-Verifying the VXLAN Bridge and VTEP Interfaces
+Verify the VXLAN Bridge and VTEP Interfaces

-If you have verified the control plane is correct, and you still cannot get data between the OpenStack instances and the physical nodes on the switch, there may be something wrong with the data plane.
+If you have verified the control plane is correct, and you still cannot get data between the OpenStack instances and the physical nodes on the switch, there might be something wrong with the data plane.
 The data plane consists of the actual VXLAN encapsulated path, between one of the OpenStack nodes running the

 midolman service.
 This is typically the compute nodes, but can include the MidoNet gateway nodes.
 If the OpenStack instances can ping the tenant router address but cannot ping the physical device connected to the switch (or vice versa), then something is wrong in the data plane.

-Verifying IP Reachability
+Verify IP Reachability

 MidoNet VXLAN Encapsulation

-Inspecting the OVSDB
+Inspect the OVSDB

 These commands show you the information installed in the OVSDB.
 This database is structured using the physical switch ID, with one or more logical switch IDs associated with it.
-The bootstrap process creates the physical switch, and MidoNet creates the logical switch after the control session is established.
+The bootstrap process creates the physical switch and MidoNet creates the logical switch after the control session is established.

-Listing the Physical Switch
+List the Physical Switch

-Listing the Logical Switch
+List the Logical Switch

-Listing Local or Remote MAC Addresses
+List Local or Remote MAC Addresses

-Getting Open Vswitch Database (OVSDB) Data
+Show Open Vswitch Database (OVSDB) Data

 ovsdb-client dump command is large but shows all of the information and tables used in communication between the OVS client and server.